khgs2411/agno_template/resources/features/agent_discovery_system/spec-kit-commands.md

 ```
 /plan

-Implement the Agent Discovery System using Python 3.10+ with the following technical approach:
+Plan the Agent Discovery System using Python 3.10+ with the following technical approach:

 Technology Stack:
 - Python 3.10+ with type hints